 Architecture activity frames project constraints to provide scope clarity and articulate explicit intentions for the project.

-Design activity is a multi-disciplinary effort that satisfies the intent of architecture and is heavily dependent on structural feasibility.
+Design activity is a multi-disciplinary effort that satisfies architectural intent and is heavily dependent on structural feasibility.

 Engineering activity assesses contextual conditions and models the appropriate UI structure in support of a target design.